-In 2011 I completed my dissertation project for City University’s Human-Centred Systems MSc.
-It started out as ‘Game mechanics for social good: a case study on interaction models for crowdsourcing museum collections enhancement’ and ended up as ‘Playing with difficult objects: game designs for crowdsourcing museum metadata‘.
+In 2011 I completed my dissertation project for City, University of London's Human-Centred Systems MSc.
+It started out as 'Game mechanics for social good: a case study on interaction models for crowdsourcing museum collections enhancement' and ended up as 'Playing with difficult objects: game designs for crowdsourcing museum metadata'.

 To quote from my dissertation, ultimately I investigated the question: